 The IMAXI Cooperative forges tools to maximize empowerment — it’s a mash-up against marginalization, from the bottom-up.
 Founded and driven by poor people living with life-threatening diseases and disabilities, we’re guided by a human rights-based approach to life.

 In communities around the world there is an increasing awareness that economic and social inequalities are growing, so that more and more people are just barely surviving, minimized on the margins of their societies.
-In spite of the international recognition of Universal Human Rights, and the associated responsibilities of governments to uphold them, more than half of the world’s population struggle every day for adequate food, water, sanitation, housing and health care — some of the rights that everyone, everywhere, should enjoy.
+In spite of the international recognition of Universal Human Rights, and the associated obligations of governments to uphold them, more than half of the world’s population struggle every day for adequate food, water, sanitation, housing and health care — some of the rights that everyone, everywhere, should enjoy.
 Few in these marginalized communities have the time or resources to demand their rights.
 Even less know how or where to begin.

 We are a group of people from around the world that have come together in common cause — the empowerment of people from marginalized communities so that they can attain their fundamental human rights, and help others to do the same.
 The IMAXI Cooperative, a voluntary association (NGO), was established in 2010 by a few folks without any resources, but with a shared experience of having to struggle for their human rights that they were due.
 So that others might not also be denied their rights, IMAXI develops tools to help people empower themselves and their communities.
 See what tools are now being forged.